 Louis and Amori fancied a retirement home in the Caprivi and this is it.
 Next to the Bwabwata National Park you're as close to the Kavango River you can get without actually sitting in it.
 The lodge literally peers out of the bushes like a lazy croc.
-It's an easy drive to access the small village of Divundu, which is approx 10km away - it's not much more than a petrol station and a shop of a place but it's rich in the culture of the Kavango people - locals fish with nothing more glamorous than a worm, children swim and Nguni cattle wander along.
-You'll also be close to the Popa Falls - more of a series of rapids running over the rocks than a waterfall but they're still stunning and popular.
+It's an easy drive to access the small village of Divundu, which is approx 10km away - it's not much more than a petrol station and a shop but it's rich in the culture of the Kavango people - locals fish with nothing more glamorous than a worm, children swim and Nguni cattle wander along.
+You'll also be close to the Popa Falls - more of a series of rapids running over the rocks than a waterfall but they're still pretty and popular.

 Luxury chalets are big and bang on the banks of the river.
 You can see Popa Falls, you can hear hippos roaring.
 Brown leathery chairs, white bed linen.
 The standard chalets are not on the banks but you still get a view of the river.
 The luxury tents are permanent, sit on stilts and they're on the riverbanks.
 Definitely glamping you'll have the same ensuite, lounge area, coffee making facilities and mosquito nets as the two chalet options.
 The camping option's hardly slumming it either - you'll get your braai spruced up over night as well as your pots and pans washed up - when does that happen?!
 You'll also have your own ablution block and kitchen facilities.
 These have roofs so you're sheltered in the rainy season and shaded when it's hot.
 There's also a family style campsite if you want to share washing and cooking together.
 Each campsite also has access to electricity and running water.